guangwenz/django-rss-plugin/README.rst

 Use `CMS_RSS_PLUGIN_TEMPLATE = "path_to_your_template.html"` in settings.py to set a custom template, default is rss/rss.html.

-If CMS_RSS_PLUGIN_TEMPLATES is defined, rssplugin offers authors an optional choice of custom templates.
+If you specify CMS_RSS_PLUGIN_TEMPLATES instead, rssplugin offers authors an optional choice of custom templates.

 Example::